LSE MY457: Causal Inference for Observational and Experimental Studies

 3. Selection on Observables 1

-This week we will depart from the safe shores of randomization, into the dangerous waters of observational research design.
-We will begin with a theoretical exploration of the selection on observables design – its assumptions and identification results – using both potential outcomes and graphical theory.
+We depart from the safe shores of controlled randomization, into the treacherous waters of observational research design.
+We will begin with a theoretical exploration of the selection on observables design (SOO) – its assumptions and identification results – using both potential outcomes and graphical theory.

 Lecture